jonathanirvin/xrpl-dangerfield-wallet/README.md

 # XRPL Dangerfield Wallet

-This project was setup with the help of Chris Dangerfield's XRPL course
+This is a fully functional XRP Ledger wallet built with React.

 ## Obtained XRPL Certification